Altinn/altinn-studio-docs/content/teknologi/altinnstudio/changelog/app-nuget/v4/breaking-changes.md

 Altinn.App.* librarires target .Net 5 now, which requires that the application does the same.

-In addition, all references to app and platform sevices have been moved from Startup.cs and should be replaced with two method calls.
+In addition, all references to app and platform services have been moved from Startup.cs and should be replaced with two method calls.

 Follow the instructions below to ensure that the app is compatible with version 4 of the Altinn.App.* packages.